-Understanding the European Accessibility Act 2025
+What the European Accessibility Act Means for Your Website

 In an increasingly digital world, ensuring that products and services are accessible to all individuals, including those with disabilities, is not just a matter of legal compliance but also a moral imperative and a competitive advantage.
 The European Accessibility Act 2025 (EAA) represents a significant step towards creating a more inclusive society.
 Here’s what you need to know about this landmark legislation.